|

 Longing for the practical living out of the righteousness of Christ, because it qualifies us to dwell in God's house in this age and in eternity in the mountain of His holiness, which is the New Jerusalem.

-None of the qualifying righteousnesses listed here are religious things: not Old Testament things like keeping the Sabbath, nor even things which are both Old Testament and New Testament, like meditating on the Lord's word, or spending time in his presence.
+None of the qualifying righteousnesses listed here are religious or spiritual things: not Old Testament things like keeping the Sabbath, nor even things like meditating on the Lord's word, or spending time in His presence.

-Keeping the religious things in the Bible is necessary, but common, even though we think we are special when we keep them, especially ones we think we see that most others do not.
+Keeping the religious and spiritual things in the Bible should result in the living in this psalm.
 The simple righteousnesses in this Psalm seem common.
 They are things a person who has never read the Bible knows already.
 But living them out is not common.
 The test of true religion is such a life that manifests itself to every man's conscience.

 The 2 questions in the beginning of the Psalm are only partially answered here in this Psalm.
 As in our prayers, a further answer will come in the Psalms to follow.